dlaivison/projects/README.md

 As I stated before “cash” would be the key in my investigation.
 Furthemore we will going to see that I created a variable called net_worth (that contains all the informations related to payments) in order to check the possible connections with POI’s.

+The total numbers of persons investigated in the dataset provided is 146.
+From data perspective there are in the dataset xx users identified as POI and others

+Sumary statistics of the dataset    :

+[root@localhost final_project]# ./general_statistics.py
+                      Dataset Size: 146
+ Number of POI=true in the dataset: 18
+Number of POI=false in the dataset: 128
+                            Others: 0

+I have created the script general_statistics in order to compute information about the dataset

+[root@localhost final_project]# ./general_statistics.py
+                      Dataset Size: 146
+ Number of POI=true in the dataset: 18
+Number of POI=false in the dataset: 128
+                            Others: 0

+ -------------------- Statistics about financial variables -----------------------------------------------------
+Financial variable salary :                     % of info provided 65.07 % (Data informed: 95 Not Informed: 51  Total: 146 )
+Financial variable deferral_payments :          % of info provided 26.71 % (Data informed: 39 Not Informed: 107  Total: 146 )
+Financial variable total_payments :             % of info provided 85.62 % (Data informed: 125 Not Informed: 21  Total: 146 )
+Financial variable loan_advances :              % of info provided 2.74 % (Data informed: 4 Not Informed: 142  Total: 146 )
+Financial variable bonus :                      % of info provided 56.16 % (Data informed: 82 Not Informed: 64  Total: 146 )
+Financial variable restricted_stock_deferred :  % of info provided 12.33 % (Data informed: 18 Not Informed: 128  Total: 146 )
+Financial variable deferred_income :            % of info provided 33.56 % (Data informed: 49 Not Informed: 97  Total: 146 )
+Financial variable total_stock_value :          % of info provided 86.3 % (Data informed: 126 Not Informed: 20  Total: 146 )
+Financial variable expenses :                   % of info provided 65.07 % (Data informed: 95 Not Informed: 51  Total: 146 )
+Financial variable exercised_stock_options :    % of info provided 69.86 % (Data informed: 102 Not Informed: 44  Total: 146 )
+Financial variable other :                      % of info provided 63.7 % (Data informed: 93 Not Informed: 53  Total: 146 )
+Financial variable long_term_incentive :        % of info provided 45.21 % (Data informed: 66 Not Informed: 80  Total: 146 )
+Financial variable restricted_stock :           % of info provided 75.34 % (Data informed: 110 Not Informed: 36  Total: 146 )
+Financial variable director_fees :              % of info provided 11.64 % (Data informed: 17 Not Informed: 129  Total: 146 )

+From the information about some features with percentagem of information below 50% could be completed discharged but as I created the variable net_worth (including all the financial info), I removed them and net_worth was now being considered in the final analysis

 # 2. About features used in this project